gbote/CodePlatoon/curriculum/README.md

 5. [Interview Cake](https://www.interviewcake.com/)

 ## Video Links
 Classroom videos/lectures will be recorded and posted to YouTube.
-If you need lecture videos immediately, please bring a USB drive to Tom, Ankur, or Chad and we'll get you the video.
+It can take up to a few hours to process the video after recording, so please be patient if you don't see the video available online immediately after a lecture.
+If you want to refer back to the lecture content before the video is uploaded, you can look at the demo code in github, which is uploaded immediately after lectures finish.